-NATURAL ENVIRONMENT
+12 NATURAL ENVIRONMENT

-The natural environment represents land with the most sensitive and naturally existing ecological conditions, such as the floodway of the Elbow River, steep slopes, and crown claimed lands.
+The natural environment represents land with the most sensitive and naturally existing ecological conditions, such as the floodway of the Elbow River, the slopes of the Elbow River Valley, and crown claimed lands.
 These lands will remain undeveloped in a naturalized state and may accommodate pathways and passive recreation opportunities.